 Anytime, you have a change with your current corporate record including the corporate address, director address or adding/removing a director, you are required to update your corporate record with Corporations Canada.
 The importance of keeping this record up to date is crucial in maintaining accurate and up-to-date information for government communication, Canada Revenue Agency or for litigation purposes.

-If a federal corporation resides within the Province of Ontario, it is also imperative to file a Form 2 Notice of Change to update this secondary corporate record as well.
+If a federal corporation resides within the Province of Ontario, it is also imperative to file a Form 2 Notice of Change to update this secondary corporate record.
 The information provided to the federal government is not shared with Ontario or any other jurisdiction in Canada.

-If the federal corporation also resides in other provinces, it is also imperative that the corporate record is updated in any other jurisdiction.
+If the federal corporation resides in any other provinces, it is important to update the corporate record in that jurisdiction as well.

 If you wish to change either the corporate name or structure of the corporation, the filing is completed through the Federal Articles of Amendment.